jhakulin/realtime-ai/README.md

    - **Purpose**: Acts as the high-level orchestrator, integrating with service and audio managers for comprehensive functionality.
    - **Main Features**:
      - Coordinates the lifecycle and interactions among different managers.
-     - Provides synchronous methods to start and stop the client.
+     - Provides asynchronous and synchronous methods to start and stop the client.
-     - Handles audio input and output, triggering the appropriate streaming commands.
+     - Handles audio input and process appropriate events back to the application.

 2. **RealtimeAIOptions**
-   - **Purpose**: Encapsulates configuration parameters for the OpenAI API, such as API keys, model choices, and reconnect settings.
+   - **Purpose**: Encapsulates configuration parameters for the OpenAI API, such as API keys, model choices etc.
-   - **Attributes**:
-     - `api_key`: The OpenAI API key for authentication.
-     - `model`: Specifies the model to be used.
-     - `instructions`: Initial instructions or prompts to the AI model.
-     - Contains retry settings for controlling connection attempts.

 3. **RealtimeAIServiceManager**
    - **Purpose**: Interfaces with the WebSocketManager to handle event processing and communication logic.